pysal/spopt/docs/index.rst

 Regionalization, facility location, and transportation-oriented modeling
 ------------------------------------------------------------------------

-**spopt** is an open-source Python library for solving optimization problem with spatial data.
-Originating from the region module in `PySAL (Python Spatial Analysis Library) <http://pysal.org>`_, it is under active development for the inclusion of newly proposed models and methods for regionalization, facility location, and transportation-oriented solutions.
+**spopt** is an open-source Python library for solving optimization problems with spatial data.
+Originating from the **region** module in `PySAL (Python Spatial Analysis Library) <http://pysal.org>`_, it is under active development for the inclusion of newly proposed models and methods for regionalization, facility location, and transportation-oriented solutions.

 .. raw:: html